To obtain a Pharmacy Intern registration in Florida, an individual must meet the following requirements pursuant to Section 465.013, Florida Statutes:

 - Is currently listed on the United States Department of Health and Human Services Office of Inspector General’s List of Excluded Individuals and Entities.
 The section above does not apply to candidates or applicants for initial licensure or certification who were enrolled in an educational or training program on or before July 1, 2009, which was recognized by a board or, if there is no board, recognized by the department, and who applied for licensure after July 1, 2012.

-There is no fee required for Pharmacy Intern licensure.
+There is no application fee for the Pharmacy Intern registration.

 Click on Chapter or Section Number to View